enrightc/The-Gourmet-Cake-Club/README.md

 - Returning User

-    - As a returning user, I want to easily find the featured Cake of the Month that aligns with my taste, providing a delightful experience as I discover new and exciting recipes.
+    - As a returning user, I want to easily find the featured Cake of the Month, providing a delightful experience as I discover new and exciting recipes.
     - As a returning user, I seek clear and concise instructions for each cake recipe, including details about the ingredients and baking techniques, enhancing my baking skills.

 - Frequent User